The constant coefficient in precise Laplace asymptotics for gPAM: Technical constructions

 \section{Technical constructions}

-In this section, we amend the regularity structures setting recalled in~\cite[App.~A]{friz_klose_arxiv}: We introduce \emph{two} new Cameron-Martin symbols~$H_1 \equiv \<cm>$ and~$H_2 \equiv \<cm2>$ representing some~$h,k \in \CH$.
-We restrict to this two-fold extension because it is sufficient for our purposes but the construction we present works equally well for~$n > 2$ new Cameron-Martin symbols.
-Let~$\TT = (\CT,\CA,\CG)$ be the usual gPAM regularity structure~(see~\cite[Sec.~$3.1$]{cfg}).
+In this section, we amend the regularity structures setting recalled in~\cite[App.~A]{friz_klose_22}: We introduce \emph{two} new Cameron-Martin symbols~$H_1 \equiv \<cm>$ and~$H_2 \equiv \<cm2>$ representing some~$h,k \in \CH$.
+We restrict to this two-fold extension because it is sufficient for our purposes but the construction we present works equally well for~$n > 2$ new Cameron--Martin symbols.